Do I Need a Cookie Banner on My Website? (2026)

 - Rest of world: Varies.
 Brazil (LGPD), Canada (PIPEDA), Japan, South Korea, India, and others all have their own rules.

 Most cookie banner advice assumes you're in the EU.
-If you only serve US visitors, you may not need one at all.
-If you serve both, you need to understand both regimes.
-And if you're not sure where your visitors are from, the safest assumption is that some of them are European.
+Serve only US visitors and you may not need a banner at all.
+Serve both and you have to learn both regimes.
+Not sure where your visitors come from?
+Assume some of them are European.

 The compliance picture is grim.
 A 2025 Aarhus University study of 254,148 websites found that only 15% of cookie banners meet minimum GDPR requirements.
+Put another way, roughly six in seven banners would fail an audit.
 A separate study of over 1 million websites found that 43% set tracking cookies without valid consent.
-Most sites are either over-compliant (showing a banner they don't need) or under-compliant (showing one that doesn't actually work).
+So most sites land in one of two ditches.
+They show a banner they don't need, or they show one that doesn't work.

 Check if your website needs a cookie banner

 Answer six questions about your website.
-The tool will tell you exactly what you need.
+The tool tells you exactly what you need.

-The tool gives you a personalized verdict based on your specific setup.
-If you want the full legal breakdown behind each question, keep reading below.
+The tool gives you a verdict for your exact setup.
+Want the full legal reasoning behind each question?
+Keep reading.

 What counts as a "cookie" under the law

-The ePrivacy Directive, which is the law that actually governs cookies in the EU, does not use the word "cookie."
-The operative language from Article 5(3) is:
+The law that governs cookies in the EU is the ePrivacy Directive.
+It never uses the word "cookie."
+The operative language from Article 5(3) reads:

 "the storing of information, or the gaining of access to information already stored, in the terminal equipment of a subscriber or user"

-This is deliberately technology-neutral.
-It covers everything that reads from or writes to the visitor's device:
+That wording is technology-neutral on purpose.
+It covers anything that reads from or writes to the visitor's device:

 | Technology | Consent required? |